Ultimate Guide to Creating the Best Charcuterie Boards

 9. Curated Charcuterie Board Meats

-In the Kitch‘s guide suggests that you choose your meats based on flavor.
+In the Kitch‘s guide, it suggests choosing your meats based on flavor.
 Having strong, medium, and soft flavors allows for a variety of tastes on one platter.

-Also, the best charcuterie board cheeses also come in combinations of flavors and hardnesses.
+Also, the best cheeses for charcuterie boards come in combinations of flavors and hardnesses.
 Variety is key, which also makes for a beautiful tray.

 Grazing Board with Meat and Cheese